 - In-wall speaker wiring — Running wire through finished walls means cutting drywall.
 Do it during framing.

-- Motorized shade rough-in — Pocket shades require a pocket built into the header.
-Can’t add after drywall.
+- Motorized shade rough-in — Pocket shades need a pocket built into the header.
+Can't add after drywall.

 - Dedicated electrical circuits for AV equipment — Equipment rooms need clean power.
 Plan the panel during electrical rough-in.

-- Conduit runs for future expansion — Empty conduit costs almost nothing during construction and gives future flexibility.
+- Conduit runs for future expansion — Empty conduit costs almost nothing during construction and gives you options down the road.

 Can be added later without major disruption